Provably Reliable Classifier Guidance via Cross-Entropy Control: Introduction

-A large body of statistical learning theory guarantees that, with sufficiently large sample sizes, the trained classifier generalizes well, achieving low classification error or, equivalently, a small KL divergence from the target conditional label distribution \cite{hastie2009elements}.
-However, low classification error alone does not guarantee that a trained classifier yields an effective guidance algorithm, as generalization under the cross-entropy loss does not necessarily imply that the gradient of the log predicted probability aligns with that of the true conditional probability.
-In fact, empirical studies suggest that classifier guidance can be brittle: even when the classifier predicts labels correctly, its gradients can point in the wrong direction, leading to oversaturated or semantically inconsistent samples \cite{Wallace2023EndtoEndDL, pmlr-v202-ganz23a, dinh2023rethinking, pmlr-v202-dinh23a}.
+A large body of statistical learning theory guarantees that, with sufficiently large sample sizes, the trained classifier generalizes well, achieving low classification error or, equivalently, a small conditional KL divergence between the true conditional label distribution and the estimated conditional label distribution \cite{hastie2009elements}.
+However, low classification error alone does not guarantee that a trained classifier yields an effective guidance algorithm, as generalization under the cross-entropy loss does not necessarily imply that the gradient of the log-predicted probability aligns with that of the true conditional probability.
+In fact, empirical studies suggest that classifier guidance can be brittle: even when the classifier predicts labels correctly, its gradients can point in the wrong direction, leading to oversaturated or semantically inconsistent samples \cite{Wallace2023EndtoEndDL, pmlr-v202-ganz23a, pmlr-v202-dinh23a, dinh2023rethinking}.
+This observation reveals a fundamental theoretical gap: classifier training objectives are typically formulated in terms of \emph{density divergences} (e.g., conditional KL), whereas the diffusion model sampling dynamics depend on the accuracy of a \emph{vector field} $\nabla_x \log p_t(y \mid x)$.
+Bridging this gap is non-trivial, since the KL divergence is an $L^1$-type global quantity, while the sampling error depends on the $L^2$ accuracy of the gradient vector field and is highly sensitive to local oscillations.
+This challenge motivates the following key question: